tractor/tractor-website/getting-started.md

     cd tractor
     make install

 In most cases the installer will find R without any help, but if an error message reports "command not found" or similar, then please use `make install R=/path/to/R`, replacing `/path/to/R` with the actual path on your system.

-The install command could also fail if you do not have write access to the R library.
-The easiest way around this is to run instead

-    make install-local

-which will install the required R packages within TractoR's own file hierarchy.
-This can also be useful if you want to run multiple versions of TractoR in parallel, or if you want to keep TractoR's versions of the various R packages separate to others which you may have installed.
+TractoR installs R packages into a library within its own directory structure, so it will not interfere with any other versions of those packages that you may have installed.

 To check that the TractoR packages have been installed properly and TractoR scripts can be run successfully, you can run the set of tests included with TractoR 1.3.0 and later by typing

     make clean test

-Running these tests will typically take a minute or two, during which time you should see a series of messages confirming the success of each test.
+Running these tests will typically take a few minutes, during which time you should see a series of messages confirming the success of each test, and the run time in each case.
 If any errors arise, something is probably wrong with your installation.

 Unless you want to interact with TractoR exclusively through R (which is unlikely in most cases), you will also need to set up your environment so that you can use the `tractor` shell program and associated script files.
 To do this - assuming you use the bash shell - add the following lines to the `.bashrc` file in your home directory: